Pythonbratty/Website-django/README.md

 This project is a bootstrap website built by django.

 Create virtualenv:
 1. pip install virtualenv      #Install virtualenv
 2. Virtualenv venv             #Creates Virtualenv
 3. venv\Scripts\activate       #To activate virtualenv or use workon command to activate it in Bash

 # Process Flow/Procedures
-## mysite structure
+## mysite (Main project structure)
 1. django-admin startproject mysite.
 The above command sets up a project directory in the name "mysite".
 Refer to the mysite folder structure.